Armed Police Battalion: History

-The Armed Police Battalion was formed on 1 October 1975 as a specialized force of the Bangladesh Police through The Armed Police Battalion Ordinance 1979.
-The unit has 11 battalions under its command and the Special Security and Protection Battalion has two battalions.
 On 21 June 2011 Armed Police Battalion launched its first all women personal unit.
+On 26 December, Special Security and Protection Battalion was established to provide security to VIPs of the government and foreign diplomats.

 Officers from the Armed Police Battalion have received training at the National Security Guard Centre in India as a part of a government plan in the aftermath of the July 2016 Dhaka attack to form a commando units in every police range and metropolitan area in Bangladesh.